Gregtom3/spinthyia/README.md

 `./spinthyia/bin/dis`

+To execute any of the programs in `macros/` one must first set up the appropriate environment variables.
+To set up the environment variables needed for this project, please source the appropriate script for your shell:

+- If you are using Bash, Zsh, or another Bourne-like shell, run: source environ.sh

+- If you are using Csh or Tcsh, run: source environ.csh

 ## Project Creation

 In the case where parallel computing (to be implemented in the future) is used to simulate many Monte Carlo events (and potentially event reconstruction), we provide a base project creation script `create_project.rb`.
 The goal of the script is to manage the output file locations of the executable being called and the required (and/or optional) input arguments of the executable.